 WAS HER DEATH AN ACCIDENT?Embed from Getty Images

-Transiting Pluto in Sagittarius was square her natal Mars in Virgo (within 1°19’), which quite literally signifies a fight for survival and final notion of power.
+Transiting Pluto in Sagittarius was squared Diana’s natal Mars in Virgo (within 1°19’) on the day of her death which quite literally signifies a fight for survival and final notion of power.
 This aspect screams a forceful death against a dominant opposing force.
 Transiting Uranus at her time of death was tightly conjunct (0°14’) her natal Jupiter in Aquarius in the 7th house.
 This is reflective that Diana was taken from the world far too soon at the hands of her open enemies radical beliefs and ideologies.
 During a Uranian-Jupiter conjunction, the traits of Uranus are expanded and enlarged under the Jupitarian Influence.

 Diana’s natal Uranus resided in 23°20’ Leo in her 8th house.
 This tells us that the time before her death was a last streak of independence and rebellion for her.
 This is understandable when we consider that she was killed whilst travelling alongside her boyfriend at the time, Dodi Fayed.